swiftlang/swift-evolution/proposals/mmmm-async-let.md

 Assuming the execution times of `fast()` and `slow()` are as the comments next to them explain, the `go()` function will _always_ take at least 3 seconds to execute.
 Or to state the rule more generally, any structured invocation will take as much time to return as the longest of its child tasks takes to complete.

 As we return from the `go()` function without ever having awaited on the `f` or `s` values, both of them will be implicitly cancelled and awaited on before returning from the function `go()`.
-This is the very nature of structured concurrency, and avoiding this can _only_ be done by creating non-child tasks, e.g. by using `detach` or other future APIs which would allow creation of non-child tasks.
+This is the very nature of structured concurrency, and avoiding this can _only_ be done by creating non-child tasks, e.g. by using `Task.detached` or other future APIs which would allow creation of non-child tasks.

 If we instead awaited on one of the values, e.g. the fast one (`f`) the emitted code would not need to implicitly cancel or await it, as this was already taken care of explicitly: